Who We Are

 Pre-K Our Way consistently uses targeted ads and short videos to communicate – and illustrate – the importance of expanding NJ’s existing high-quality, state-funded pre-k.

 Pre-K Our Way’s message is direct: It’s time to SIGNIFICANTLY fund pre-k expansion – NOW!
 Governor Murphy and legislative leaders support funding for NJ’s state-funded, full-day pre-k.
-Thanks to them, there are more than 110 communities with state-funded, full-day pre-k – but tens of thousands of 3- and 4-year-olds still wait.
+Thanks to them, there are 110+ communities with state-funded, full-day pre-k – but tens of thousands of 3- and 4-year-olds still wait.
 Pre-k expansion is NJ priority!

 Watch some of our earlier ads that delivered a simple, direct message from representative NJ children and families.
 The ads and related communication appeared across dozens of websites and other outlets at the start of the Murphy administration and later to legislators and legislative leaders throughout the budget season: Fund Pre-K NOW!